-Sam Adams and Tony Siragusa were the cornerstones of the line stopping the run and occupying lineman to open up space for the linebackers.
-Michael McCrary was able to win one on one battles to be a dominant defensive end.
+Adams and Siragusa were the cornerstones of the line stopping the run and occupying linemen to open up space for the linebackers.
+McCrary was able to win one-on-one battles to be a dominant defensive end.

-With two generations of players including Ed "Too Tall" Jones, Larry Cole, Bob Lilly, Randy White, Harvey Martin, and Jethro Pugh, the Cowboys defensive line had the some of the most productive players in both versions of the doomsday defense.
+With two generations of players including Ed "Too Tall" Jones, Larry Cole, Bob Lilly, Randy White, Harvey Martin, and Jethro Pugh, the Cowboys' defensive line had some of the most productive players in both versions of the doomsday defense.

-Bob Lilly and Randy White are two of the greatest defensive tackles in history and both of them are in the Hall of Fame.
-Too Tall Jones is one of the tallest players ever to play and was also a dominant defensive end.
-Harvey Martin retired as Dallas' all time sack leader as well as co-MVP with Randy White in Super Bowl XII.
-Larry Cole and Jethro Pugh played in both generations of the doomsday defense and both had great success despite playing behind two Hall of Farmers.
+Lilly and White are two of the greatest defensive tackles in history and both of them are in the Hall of Fame.
+Jones is one of the tallest players ever to play and was also a dominant defensive end.
+Martin retired as Dallas' all-time sack leader as well as co-MVP with White in Super Bowl XII.
+Cole and Pugh played in both generations of the doomsday defense and both had great success despite playing behind two Hall of Famers.

 With a unit consisting of Richard Dent, Dan Hampton, Steve McMichael, and William Perry, the Bears were the cornerstone of the 46 defense.

-Richard Dent and Dan Hampton are both in Canton and are considered among the best at their positions for that era.
-Steve McMichael was a force inside and outside and William "Refrigerator" Perry was a playmaker on both defense and offense.
+Dent and Hampton are both in Canton and are considered among the best at their positions for that era.
+McMichael was a force inside and outside and William "Refrigerator" Perry was a playmaker on both defense and offense.